damianhakert/damianhakert.github.io/source/handbook/index.html.md

 person you want to reach if it is urgent.
 This ensures it is easy for other people to chime in, and easy to involve other people, if needed.
 1. In chat try to keep the use of keywords that mention the whole channel to a minimum.
 They should only be used for pings that are both urgent as well as important.
 By overusing channel mentions you make it harder to respond to personal mentions in a timely manner since people get pinged too frequently.
-1. If you agree in a chat to start a video call (typically by asking 'call?') the person that didn't leave the last comment starts the call.
-So either respond to the 'call?' request with a video link or say 'yes' and let the other person start it.
-Don't say 'yes' and start a call 5 seconds later since it is likely you'll both be creating a video call link at the same time.
+1. If you agree in a chat to start a video call (typically by asking "Call?") the person that didn't leave the last comment starts the call.
+So either respond to the "Call?" request with a video link or say "Yes" and let the other person start it.
+Don't say "Yes" and start a call 5 seconds later since it is likely you'll both be creating a video call link at the same time.

 **Google Docs**

 1. Work on website edits via commits to a merge request.
-Never use a Google doc for something non-confidential that is intended for the website.
+Never use a Google Doc for something non-confidential that is intended for the website.
-1. If you _do_ need a Google Doc, then create the doc with your company Google Apps account.
-By default share Google docs with the whole company 'anyone at GitLab can find and access' with edit (preferred) or comment access for everyone.
+1. If you _do_ need a Google Doc, create one with your company G Suite (formerly Google Apps) account.
+By default, share it with the whole company using the _Anyone at GitLab can find and access_ link sharing permission and the _Anyone within GitLab can edit_ access permission (preferred) or the _Anyone within GitLab can comment_ access permission.
-An easy way to do this, is to create your Google docs in a Shared Folder in Google Drive.
+Easily do this by creating Google Docs within a Shared Folder in Google Drive.
-1. When referring to a Google Doc in the handbook, refrain from providing the direct link.
+1. When referring to a Google Doc in the handbook, refrain from directly linking it.
+Instead, indicate the name of the doc.
-Instead, write the name of the Google Doc.
-In the past, giving the URL of a doc has led to inadvertent opening of sharing settings beyond what was intended, and it also helps prevent spam from people outside of GitLab who request access to the doc when they see the link.
+(In the past, linking a Google Doc has led to inadvertently opening the sharing settings beyond what was intended.)
+This also helps prevent spam from people outside GitLab requesting accessing to a doc when clicking its link.
 1. If you are having trouble finding a shared Google Doc, make sure you [Search &lt;your domain&gt;](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.
 1. In our handbook, if you find yourself wondering whether it is better to provide a public link to a Google Doc vs. writing out the content on the website, use the following guideline: Is this document frequently adapted / customized?
 If yes, then provide a link, making sure that the document can be _commented on_ by _anyone_ with the link.
 For instance, this is how we share our employment [contracts](/handbook/contracts/).
 If the document is rarely customized, then provide the content directly on the site and deprecate the Google Doc.

-**Video chats**
+**Video Chats**

 1. Use video calls if you find yourself going back and forth in an issue/via email or over chat.
 1. Having pets, children, significant others, friends and family visible during video chats is encouraged.
-If they are human, ask them to wave at your remote team member to say 'Hi'.
+If they are human, ask them to wave at your remote team member to say "Hi".

 **Say Thanks**

-1. Thank people that did a great job in our 'Thanks' chat channel.
-If someone is a team member just "@" mention them.
-If multiple people were working on something try mentioning each person by "@" name.
-'Thanks everyone' does not say much.
+1. Thank people that did a great job in our "Thanks" chat channel.
+If someone is a team member just @ mention them.
+If multiple people were working on something try mentioning each person by "@name".
+"Thanks everyone" does not say much.
 1. To thank someone who is not a team member, mention your manager, our People Ops Coordinator, the name of the person, a quirky gift and link to their work.
-For example: _"@manager, @peopleopscoordinator: Joe deserves a lawnmower for LINK"_.
+For example, "@manager, @peopleopscoordinator: Joe deserves a lawnmower for <link>".
 With your manager's blessing, the People Ops Coordinator will approach the person in question for their address saying we want to send some swag.
-We'll ship it in gift wrap with "Thanks for your great work on LINK, love from @gitlab".
+We'll ship it in gift wrap with "Thanks for your great work on <link>, love from @gitlab".
 1. Don't thank the CEO or other executives for something that the company paid for, thank GitLab instead.